 Skip to contents

-Wrapper function to call a python script for calculating focal statistics on landscape rasters.
-On first call this function imports the arcpy module and Spatial Analyst extensions then sources the Python script "focal_stats.py".
+Internal function that checks for the availability of Python, imports the arcpy module and Spatial Analyst extensions, then sources the Python script "focal_stats.py".

 Usage